greenm01/ec4x/docs/ec4x_specs.md

 **Net House Value (NHV)**: The sum total of all colony NCV.

 **Tax Rate**: The tax rate that applies to all of your colonies.
-Setting the tax rate above 65% will result in a negative impact to your prestige as a ruler, and stall population growth.
+Taxes above 50% will slow colony birthrate; below 50% will increase it.
+Setting the tax rate above 65% will result in a negative impact to your prestige as a ruler.

-**House Treasury**: The total sum of NCV collected from colonies is transferred to the House treasury at the beginning of each month (turn).
-Unspent XMR from each turn rollover and earn 2% interest on loans to the Space Guild.
+**House Treasury**: NHV is transferred to the House treasury at the beginning of each month (turn).
+Unspent production points from each turn rollover and earn 2% interest on loans to the Space Guild.

 **Industrial Units (IU)**: The House can invest in the planetary industry of each colony, and placed on Level III+ colonies.
 IU invested above 50% of the colony's PU are directed to civilian infrastructure projects that increase House prestige.

-IU cost 30 XMR each.
-IU can be sold for 30 XMR.
+IU cost 30 PP each.
+IU can be sold for 30 PP.

 ## XY\.2 Population Growth